 - Pablo

-Once you’ve passed the national exam, you have the choice to apply for the Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+Once you’ve completed your fellowship, you’ll have the option of applying for the Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 You won’t need the CCC-SLP certification to become licensed in Montana, but it may help you in your employment endeavors.
-You’ll be able to apply for the certification through ASHA.
+You must apply for the certification through ASHA.

 Step 4.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist

-Now that you’re licensed, you may start your career as an SLP.
+Now that you’re licensed, it’s time to start your career as a speech-language pathologist.
 There are several ways to begin your career:

 Join the Clinic That Provided Postgraduate Clinical Experience